Boeing’s Shanahan faces new tests at Pentagon post

 Still, his appointment does not come without concerns.
 Adams, the former Clinton administration budget official, said Shanahan might “find it darn difficult to turn the screws and wrestle more efficiency out of the military services at the same time as the president is doling out a budget with more money.”

 And friends say Shanahan, a divorced father of three with a dry sense of humor and a taste for golf, has never shown much interest in politics.
-He was selected only after Mattis’ first choice for the job, Michèle Flournoy, an undersecretary of defense under Obama, withdrew from consideration, telling Politico that Mattis needed a deputy who “wouldn’t be struggling every other day” about some of the changes that Trump wants to make in national security policies.
+He was selected only after Mattis’ first choice for the job, Michèle Flournoy, an undersecretary of defense under Obama, withdrew from consideration, telling Politico that Mattis needed a deputy who “wouldn’t be struggling every other day” about some of the changes that Trump wants to make in national-security policies.

 Shanahan’s focus instead has been on building teams with “a roll-up-his-sleeves approach,” Albaugh said.
 “He says, ‘We’re in this together, so tell us what we can do as a team.’
 We’ve gone through a lot, and I’ve never seen him get down about anything.”